Hi, I’m Elaina!

-I am thrilled to be living out this important part of my life to the fullest – and I want to help every one of my peers feel the exact same way!
+I am thrilled to be living out this important part of my life to the fullest – and I want to help every one of you feel the exact same way!
 That’s why I started this blog in September of 2012.
+I don't preach quitting your day job and traveling aimlessly — my message is to dream big, take risks, and live your twenties (and beyond) as a great adventure.
+If that means travel, wonderful.
+If it means finding your dream job at an established company, great.
+If it means starting your own small business, that works too!
+It's all about identifying your mission, pursuing what you find fulfilling, and rejecting constricting norms and ideas.

 Some Things I Think

 I am embracing the present.
 I like listening, but I think I need to speak out more.
 I think we all need to use technology less.
 At some point, I think everyone should travel alone and live out of a backpack for at least a year.
 I think we were all put on this Earth together for a reason.
-I believe in a God.
+I believe in a God that's more like an omnipresent creative intelligence.
 I want to treat people the way I want to be treated, but I am not always successful.
 I accept my personality flaws and embrace them as what makes me unique.
 If everyone spoke more than one language, the world would be a better place.
 I understand that I cannot change people.
 But I like helping others.
 I believe in having experiences, not things.

 Above all, I believe that life is an adventure.